What volunteer opportunities does Tri-County Office on Aging offer?

 Mileage reimbursement is available.
 Please request a form to submit to your Meals on Wheels Coordinator.

 Many people find it fun to deliver meals with a friend or relative.
-That said, every adult who will be delivering meals must complete a TCOA volunteer application and background check.
-Minor children are not required to submit an application or background check form.
+That said, every individual who will be delivering meals must complete a TCOA volunteer application and background check (even minors must be background checked).
+Parent/Guardian permission is required to run background checks on minors.

 Yes!
 When groups and businesses “Adopt a Route,” they ensure that Meals on Wheels participants have valuable and reliable access to good nutrition and community connections.
 That said, the business is responsible for making sure the route is covered on their designated days.